homelabos/homelabos/README.md

 A server with:

-* 8G of RAM (to run all services, you can disable a bunch potentially and run with less memory)
 * Ubuntu 18.04
-* Passwordless SSH (with ssh keys)
-* A user that has passwordless sudo
+* Passwordless SSH (with ssh keys) to a user that has passwordless sudo.

 Ansible version 2.5+ installed on your computer (not the server).